aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/support-of-cdr-format/_index.md

 ---
-title: "How to Read CDR Files with Aspose.Imaging for .NET"
+title: "Load, Verify, and Read CDR Files Using Aspose.Imaging for .NET"
-linktitle: "How to Read CDR Files with Aspose.Imaging for .NET"
+linktitle: "Load, Verify, and Read CDR Files Using Aspose.Imaging for .NET"
 second_title: "Aspose.Imaging .NET Image Processing API"
 description: "Learn how to read CDR files using Aspose.Imaging for .NET.
 This guide shows you how to load, check image file format, and verify CorelDRAW files."
 weight: 13